e271828e/Flight.jl/docs/notes/design/framework_spec.md

 neither taxonomic: main-thread affinity (a launch concern) and read-modify-write widgets (§12.5).

-**The authoring contract: four functions, one optional.** A device is a plain user type; the framework asks for
+**The authoring contract: four functions, one optional, one trait.** A device is a plain user type; the framework asks for

 ```julia